Chris-Perkins/Chris-Perkins.github.io-OLD/README.md

 # Chris-Perkins.github.io
 #### View my website [here](http://www.ChrisPerkins.me)

-A website written in HTML, CSS, and JavaScript that behaves has the looks of a terminal.
+A website written in HTML, CSS, and JavaScript that has the likeness of a terminal.

 Does not work on Internet Explorer due to a lack of "class" implementation in JS, but who cares about Internet Explorer anyway?